Zoo animals in Athens at risk as crisis hits feed imports

 Two weeks ago on July 7, he received a call from his suppliers, telling him that the regular three-week delivery due in two days time would have to be paid in advance.

-Lesueur tried to keep calm but realized that with the banks closed, he could not meet the payment.
+Lesueur tried to keep calm but realised that with the banks closed, he could not meet the payment.

 “You can’t do this, we’re talking about animal lives here,” he told the suppliers, who eventually relented and agreed to make an exception.
 But they warned that future orders would have to be paid in advance.